Youngcius/quagent/README.md

 3. Soft-Hardware interface:
 4. Hardware Platform: 3 Entangled-Photon Sources, 8 Single-Photon Detector Channels

+More details could be found in the [Design Document](./static/doc/design-doc.md) for reference of developers.

 ## Usage

 ### Usage via Agilent iLab operation software in UA